 Frequently Asked Questions

-Country style boneless pork ribs are cut from the shoulder of the pig.
+These boneless ribs are cut from the shoulder of the pig.
 They're a relatively inexpensive cut of meat that's known for its tender and flavorful meat.
+They benefit from slow cooking or slow oven braising.

 Yes, you can use bone-in pork ribs for this recipe.
 However, the cooking time may be slightly longer.